sourcegraph/sourcegraph-typescript/README.md

 ### 🔐 Secure deployment 🔐

-We recommend deploying the language server behind an auth proxy or firewall and treating it like an authenticated user because anyone that connects to the language server can access resources such as private code that the language server has access to.
+We recommend deploying the language server behind an auth proxy or firewall because anyone that connects to the language server can access private code that the language server has access to.

 Make sure you set `typescript.sourcegraphUrl` to the URL that the language server should use to reach Sourcegraph, which is likely different from the URL